seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 ## GitHub customer support

 GitHub customer support has been exceedingly poor.
 The contact form is taking a very long time, I am not being told why I was flagged, I can't email GitHub (they just blocked my email address when I tried) the forum appears to be moving to GitHub discussions (which will just make it impossible for people with this problem to reach out) and I have not been able to interact with an actual person (not even a bot)

+## Reddit post

+The Reddit post didn't go as planned.
+I was met with downvotes, then a snarky reply, then the post was silent until around 1:00 am, when positive posts started coming in.
+From what I am hearing, it is very possible to get an immediate flag after being reviewed, and that GitHubs spam detection system is having severe problems.
+I was given the hopeful message "they will get to you eventually" and I was again told the importance of keeping a local server, which is additional support for the idea.
+Although I have already been starting to become aware of how important a personal server is, this user is now the 3rd person besides me to validate it, increasing the chances that I might actually be able to get one.

+I will not leave images of the Reddit post here.
+The link is down below in the sources.

 ## Negative impact